mooreniemi/mooreniemi.github.io/_posts/2025-08-17-using-tmux-as-an-agent-communication-bus.md

 ![q chat tmux communication bus]({{ site.baseurl }}/images/q_chat_tmux.png)

-I first tried this at work, using `q chat`.

 It is simple and yet extremely magical to see chats beginning to chat back and forth to each other, with callbacks and delegation.
 Although I'd set up various `bash` functions to try and help make it more convenient I hardly needed to - out of the box `q chat` is very happy to use `tmux` commands to read, send, and coordinate.
 The biggest advantage of the functions was being able to insert a logging point so I could inspect all communication between the chats in one log file.

 I'd also set up a native `tmux` menu to jump around from chat to chat, but now I largely can stay in one chat and have it direct several others or manipulate other panes.
 Since those other panes are just receiving "normal" commands, I can view bash history and replay things and inspect things.